Stop the Never-Ending Flush: How to Fix a Running Toilet in 5 Easy Steps

 Final Steps: Recheck and Test

-After making all necessary adjustments:
+After making the necessary adjustments:

 Preventive Measures to Avoid Future Running Toilet Issues